ordovician/Zacktron-33/README.md

 You will see inputs and outputs as well.
 Inputs are added as pairs, thus output is the result of 2+3, 8+4 which equals 5, 12.

+We can also disassemble machine code.
+When you write assembly code you will use labels and pseudo instructions such as `INP`, `OUT`, `CLR` and `DEC`.
+When you disassemble you will instead see what these pseudo instructions map to.

+    ❯ /disassemble  testdata/adder.machine
+    0: 8190; LD x1, 90
+    1: 8290; LD x2, 90
+    2: 1112; ADD x1, x1, x2
+    3: 9191; ST x1, 91
+    4: 6000; BRZ x0, 0

+Notice how the `INP` instruction maps to a load, `LD`, instruction which loads from memory address 90.
+The always branch instruction `BRA` actually maps to a conditional instruction, `BRZ`, which checks register `x0`, which is hardwired to always be zero.

 ## Remarks on Difference from Julia Implementation
 Julia is a high level language and Zig is a low level language, which tend to force a different way of thinking about the problem.
 In Julia working is text strings is very convenient and easy.
 In Zig it is often far more verbose to use Zig in a Julia fashion because that involves doing a lot of operations which allocate new memory.
 E.g. if you want to uppercase a whole string, you need to actually allocate new memory for this new uppercase string.